TEACHER APPRECIATION AWARDS NOMINATIONS NOW OPEN - VOTE TODAY!

 What Should I Do If I’m Arrested?

-Contact an experienced criminal lawyer as soon as possible, and do not speak to the police until you have representation.
+Do not speak to the police until you have representation.
 You should, however, follow directions from the police as they process your arrest, including actions such as taking your fingerprints.

 What Is a Felony?